 Misdirected immune responses underlie multiple diseases such as autoimmunity, allergy and asthma.
 A molecular understanding of the pathways involved in the generation of disease-causing immune cells provide novel therapeutic targets in the treatment of immune disorders.

-Recent developments in genome sequencing and gene editing technology have allowed the application of the latter for the purpose of a large scale genetic screen.
-Out of the currently available gene editing technologies, CRISPR stands out by offering particularly reliable and efficient gene edition, leading to the term coined "CRISPR screen" to study biological processes.
+Recent developments in genome sequencing and gene editing technology have allowed the application of large scale genetic screens.
+Out of the currently available gene editing technologies, CRISPR stands out by offering particularly reliable and efficient gene edition.
+CRISPR screens are now routinely performed to study biological processes.